cloudflare/cloudflare-docs/content/registrar/get-started/register-domain.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
 Go to **Registrar** > **Register**.

 2. In the search box, enter the domain name you wish to register.
 You may also enter one or more keywords.
 The search results will contain a list of suggested domains.
 If the domain you entered does not appear in the list, this means it is not available for registration.
+Cloudflare currently does not support internationalized domain names (IDNs), also known as unicode, for example.

     If you are registering a `.us` domain, refer to the [Additional requirements for .US domains](/registrar/faq/#additional-requirements-for-us-domains) before proceeding.